Daniel Petermann: Ottawa Redblacks

 On February 10, 2021, Petermann signed with the Ottawa Redblacks.
 He played in ten regular season games with the team where he had 16 catches for 148 yards and two touchdowns.
 He became a free agent when his contract expired on February 8, 2022.

 BC Lions

 On February 8, 2022, it was announced that Petermann had signed with the BC Lions.
+On February 13, 2024, Petermann became a free agent after his contract with the Lions was not renewed.